lmdarrow/Field_Guide_Compelling_Analytics/index.md

 ### About the Authors

-**Walt DeGrange**
-Walt is an MBA Executive Advisor at the NC State University Poole School of Management.
+**Walt DeGrange** is an MBA Executive Advisor at the NC State University Poole School of Management.
 In this role, he mentors, coaches, and advises graduate student practicum teams taking the MBA Capstone Practicum Course required for a supply chain concentration.
 Assists students in developing analytical business acumen, leadership, communication, presentation, interpersonal and critical thinking skills.
 Develops and maintains productive collaborative working relationships between students, faculty, and industry partners.

 Walt has 27 years of logistics and analytics.
 His prior positions during his 21 years of service in the US Navy include Director of Operations Research at several commands including Naval Supply Systems Command Logistics Operations Center, Naval Supply Systems Command Weapon Systems Support and US Central Command Deployment and Distribution Operations Center.
 Post Navy, Walt is the Director of Analytics Capabilities for CANA Advisors.
 He has extensive experience implementing models in both the Department of Defense and commercial worlds.